SamiCharfeddine/example-app/README.md

 # Introduction
-Q is an app based website that allows you to create web application, like smartphones
+Q is an app based website that allows you to create web applications to manage everything that you can connect on Internet.

 # Models